yeison/atm-reconcile/README.md

 ```

 A list of input files may be provided to the runnable jar.
 The program will process the input data and place
 the output into './output'.
-The names of the output files correspond to the input files.
+The names of the output files will correspond to the input files.